-Working in retail can be extremely stressful and make you hate everyday because sometimes all you think you’re doing is waking up and dealing with rude people.
+Working at Walmart can be extremely stressful and make you hate every day of your life.
+Sometimes all you’re doing is waking up and dealing with rude people.

 I’m not bashing on WalMart in general, I’m saying that working in retail isn’t for everyone due to the large amount of stress that comes with it.